JuliusTechCo/JuliusGraph/README.md

 # Welcome to Julius Graph Engine! 👋

 We are a group of researchers and engineers passionate about graph computing.
-We believe graph technology is the key for solving the most challenging problems in computing.
+We believe graph technology is the future for solving the most challenging problems in computing.
 We spent the past few years at [Julius Technologies](https://www.juliustech.co/) building a truly innovative graph computing solution, the Julius Graph Engine.

-In this repository, you will find instructions to request access Julius' free developer environment (currently in beta), and a number of tutorials to help get started with graph computing and graph programming using Julius Graph Engine.
+In this repository, you will find instructions to get access to Julius' free developer environment (currently in beta), and a number of tutorials to help get started with graph computing and graph programming using Julius Graph Engine.